 You can also view and manage the directory history list with the DIRHISTORY command.

 The directory history can be stored in either a local or global list.
-With a local directory history list, any changes made to the list will only be known only to the current copy of TCC.
+With a local directory history list, any changes made to the list will be known only to the current copy of TCC.
 They will not be visible in other sessions.
 Whenever you start another shell which uses a local history list, it inherits a copy of the directory history from the previous shell.
 However, any changes to the history made in the second shell will affect only that shell.

 All copies of TCC using global directory history list will share a single copy of directory history.
 Any directory changes made in any of these copies of TCC will be recorded in that shared list, and be accessible by all of them.
 However, any additional copies of TCC which use local directory history will see their own local lists.
 Global lists are the default for TCC.